 02. Get your social media up to date

 Like we said earlier, googling your name is an important step that you must take when applying for a new job.
 The result might not be like typical news or stories that show up in the search engine.
-Most of the result that shows up will be from social media sites such as Facebook, Twitter, Pinterest, Instagram, LinkedIn.
+Most of the results that show up will be from social media sites such as Facebook, Twitter, Pinterest, Instagram, LinkedIn.
 You don’t have to pay a dime to set up your social media profiles, and you can easily set up them yourself.

 03. Get your documents ready